awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 ## Additional Configuration Settings When Using a PostgreSQL Database as a Source for AWS DMS<a name="CHAP_Source.PostgreSQL.Advanced"></a>

-You can add additional configuration settings when migrating data from a PostgreSQL database in two way\.
+You can add additional configuration settings when migrating data from a PostgreSQL database in two ways:

-+ You can add values to the Extra Connection attribute to capture DDL events and to specify the schema in which the operational DDL database artifacts are created\.
++ You can add values to the extra connection attribute to capture DDL events and to specify the schema in which the operational DDL database artifacts are created\.
 For more information, see [Extra Connection Attributes When Using PostgreSQL as a Source for AWS DMS](#CHAP_Source.PostgreSQL.ConnectionAttrib)\.

 + You can override connection string parameters\.
 Select this option if you need to do either of the following: